-Spinal stenosis is condition in which the bone channel that carries the spinal nerves narrows.
-In most patients it is a degenerative condition though it can be congenital.
-Most cases occur in the lumber spine, in other words the lower back.
-The narrowing of the spine canal can compress the nerves and the effect of this is to cause radiating pain which is generally experienced down the back of the leg.
+Spinal stenosis is a condition in which the bone channel that carries the spinal nerves narrows.
+In most patients, it is a degenerative condition though it can be congenital.
+Most cases occur in the lumbar spine, in other words, the lower back.
+The narrowing of the spinal canal can compress the nerves and the effect of this is to cause radiating pain which is generally experienced down the back of the leg.
 Muscular weakness and incapacity are also common symptoms.

 - Osteoarthritis is a degenerative condition in which the cartilage in joints breaks down.
 Cartilage a flexible material that reduces friction between the bones that form the joint and acts as a shock absorber cushioning the joints.

 - Rheumatoid arthritis is an immune response that can be triggered by a range of factors.
 The immune system starts to attack the joints leading to inflammation, loss of cartilage, and canal narrowing.

 - Spondylolisthesis or spinal instability can cause the vertebrae to slip, thus narrowing the canal.

 - Injury the canal can be narrowed as the result of injury, for instance, dislocation of the spine and burst fractures causing bone fragments to penetrate the canal.

 - Tumors in soft tissue can cause inflammation or may grow into the canal

 The most common symptom is a pain in the lower back and pain that radiates into the top of the legs.
 The narrowing canal can pinch the nerves that control the leg muscles and sensations in the legs.
 This can make it painful to walk, cause numbness, and result in falls.